Read previous entries of Slow Burn: Quarantine Edition here.

 Yours, without answers,

-Sarah Chihaya is an assistant professor of English at Princeton University and one of four authors of The Ferrante Letters: An Experiment in Collective Criticism.
+Sarah Chihaya is an assistant professor of English at Princeton University and senior editor at the Los Angeles Review of Books.
+She is one of four authors of The Ferrante Letters: An Experiment in Collective Criticism.